Japanese Public Key Infrastructure (JPKI)

 P7: (4) Promoting the Dissemination and Use of My Number Card

-P24 to P25: Roadmap towards digitalisation, etc. of various cards, etc. utilizing My Number Card
+P24 to P25: Roadmap towards digitalization, etc. of various cards, etc. utilizing My Number Card

 * 4 Among My Number Card issuance applications, the number of cases in which documents were incomplete and cases in which applications were cancelled were removed.
 For the latest number of valid applications, please refer to the Dashboard on the Spread of My Number Card Japanese Public Key Infrastructure.